Washington State is a jewel of the Pacific Northwest.

 Washington also has an incredible natural beauty which is reflected in its slogan of the Evergreen State.

-Millions of tourists travel here every year for its natural attractions such as Olympic National Park, Mt Rainier, urban Lake Washington, and North Cascades National Park, which are amongst top things to visit in Washington state.
+Millions of tourists travel here every year for its natural attractions including the Olympic National Park, Mt Rainier national park, urban Lake Washington, and North Cascades National Park.

-Visitors from all over the world enjoy hiking in the emerald green Hoh Rain forest on the Olympic peninsula – a must do Washington state – and wildflower viewing at Paradise in Mount Rainier National Park.
+Nature lovers and outdoor explorers can enjoy hiking in the emerald green Hoh Rain forest on the Olympic peninsula – a must do Washington state – and see the spectacular wildflowers in bloom at Paradise in Mount Rainier National Park.

-Other attractions such as vineyards, apple orchards, and rural communities also bring in visitors.
+Other attractions such as vineyards, apple orchards, and rural communities also attract those looking to venture off the beaten path.

 Also Read: Washington Road Trip Itinerary